Multiple solutions for asymptotically $q$-linear $(p,q)$-Laplacian problems: Introduction

-Problem \eqref{eq:main-f} has a variational structure, so the solutions are found as critical points of the associated energy functional $I:W^{1,q}_0(\Omega)\to \R$, cf. Subsection \ref{subsec:varset}.
+cf. Subsection \ref{subsec:varset}.
 We observe that, beyond the non-homogeneity of the operator, another feature of the problem that makes the analysis more interesting is the behavior of the nonlinearity at infinity.
-Indeed, the asymptotic $(q-1)$-linearity of $g(x,\cdot)$ in particular implies that the Ambrosetti-Rabinowitz condition --which is responsible for Palais-Smale sequences to be bounded-- is not satisfied.
-This prevents the use of the classical Mountain Pass or Symmetric Mountain Pass Theorems for the existence of solutions to problem \eqref{eq:main}, see the Introduction of \cite{LZ} for interesting comments on the topic.
-For existence results in the case of $(q-1)$-superlinear and subcritical nonlinearities in the $(p,q)$-setting, we refer to \cite{PS} in bounded domains, and to \cite{BCS2} in the whole space $\R^N$.
+Indeed, the asymptotic $q$-linearity of $g(x,\cdot)$ in particular implies that the Ambrosetti-Rabinowitz condition --which is responsible for Palais-Smale sequences to be bounded-- is not satisfied.
+This prevents the use of the classical Mountain Pass or Symmetric Mountain Pass Theorem for the existence of solutions to problem \eqref{eq:main}, see the Introduction of \cite{LZ} for interesting comments on the topic.
+For existence results in the case of $q$-superlinear and subcritical nonlinearities in the $(p,q)$-setting, we refer to \cite{PS} in bounded domains, and to \cite{BCS2} in the whole space $\R^N$.

 Due to the behavior of $g(x,\cdot)$ at infinity, one can expect some interaction with the spectrum of the $q$-Laplacian, cf. \cite{BCS,LZ}.
 In particular, when $\ell_\infty$ is an eigenvalue of $-\Delta_q$, a stronger assumption on $f$ is needed to get compactness, see $(f_\mathrm{r})$.
 Furthermore, due to the symmetry condition $(f_\mathrm{sym})$, the energy functional $I$ is even, so that if $u$ is a critical point of $I$ at some critical value $c$, also $-u$ has the same property.
 This is the reason why in the statement of the main theorem below, we always refer to {\it pairs} of solutions.
-We believe that even without the symmetry condition $(f_\mathrm{sym})$, it is possible to obtain existence results with applying a Linking Theorem as in \cite{BCS}.
+We believe that even without the symmetry condition $(f_\mathrm{sym})$, it is possible to obtain existence results by applying a Linking Theorem as in \cite{BCS}.